-Here the court is forced to confront a pornographic text because there has been a public furore around it, and the eventual judgment is not likely to be able to even remotely address the phenomenon of MMS clips and hidden camera footage from cyber cafes and hostels that has been spawned as a result of this incident.
-The slippery transaction of the gaze with the pornographic object is difficult to fix though in a different way from the earlier judgment - here the pornographic nature of the text is implicitly understood rather than examined, more for its violation of privacy than actual elements in the content (nudity, genitalia - penis, breasts).
-But it is still hard to determine for the law, especially with the Internet, how and by whom has circulation of the pornographic object has taken place and to fix these transactions to ensure legal culpability.
-Nishant Shah in an interview, stated that positions which were earlier criminalized with ease - that of a producer, consumer, distributor of obscenity and/or pornography, were in the case of DPS MMS case, vacated rapidly.
-He analyses in turn each figure in the case - the girl in the clip who could not be punished, as it is statutory rape, and she is already a cultural outcast whose life is ruined.
-What more (greater) punishment can be given to her?
-In response to the boy's culpability who is indeed the producer of the clip, a stranger argument was posed - "that in our fast urbanizing societies where parents don't have time for children, they buy off their love by giving them gadgets - which makes possible certain kind of technological conditions... thus the blame if it is on the boy, is on the larger society."53
+However returning to the case itself that deals with the DPS MMS clip, here the court is forced to confront a pornographic text because there has been a public furore around it.
+The eventual judgment is not likely to be able to even remotely address the phenomenon of MMS clips and hidden camera footage from cyber cafes and hostels that has been spawned post this incident.
+The slippery transaction of the gaze with the pornographic object is difficult to fix though in a different way from the earlier judgment - here the pornographic nature of the text is implicitly understood rather than examined, more for its violation of privacy than actual elements in the content (nudity, genitalia - penis, and breasts).
+But it is still hard to determine for the law, especially with the Internet, how and by whom circulation of the pornographic object took place and how to fix these transactions to ensure legal culpability.

+Nishant Shah has written an article on the three figures of illegality that are produced by law and public discourse - the pirate, the pervert and the terrorist - to establish and maintain governance of cyberspace, in the Indian context.
+Shah, in an interview, stated that positions which were previously (in a pre-digital era) criminalized with ease by the law - that of a producer, consumer, distributor of obscenity and/or pornography, were in the case of DPS MMS case, vacated rapidly.
+He analyses in turn each figure in the case - the girl in the clip who could not be punished, as it is statutory rape, and she is already a cultural outcast whose life is ruined (What more or greater punishment can be given to her?)
+About the boy's culpability who is indeed the actual producer of the clip, Shah points out that public discourse veered towards blaming the conditions in which young people grow up - "that in our fast urbanizing societies where parents don't have time for children, they buy off their love by giving them gadgets - which makes possible certain kind of technological conditions... thus the blame if it is on the boy, is on the larger society."

-Shah in his article on state persecution and regulation of Internet describes this shifting blame in the DPS MMS case - "The student was fashioned in a state of psychesthenia, where the guilt of his actions is no longer his own but belongs to the entire space that he is embedded in" - the space being the social, cultural, technological space.
+In his article on state persecution and regulation of Internet, Shah further describes this shifting blame in the DPS MMS case - "The student was fashioned in a state of psychesthenia, where the guilt of his actions is no longer his own but belongs to the entire space that he is embedded in" - the space being the social, cultural, and technological space.
 Shah further states that what seems to be emerging here is that technology is attributed with the blame of creating pornography - the boy had access to technology, it took over him and made him enter into a sexual condition and record it.

 With regard to the IIT (Indian Institute of Technology) student who put it up for auction actually on Bazee, there was no possession established and only an intention of auctioning which could be inferred - also no one pursued a case against him.
-Which left only the high profile figure of Avnish Bajaj to be prosecuted by the courts and the public, whose claim was that he ran an auction website and no real control over what people used it for.
-The distributor or the mode of distribution itself i.e., Bazee, could not be fixed upon by the law for criminal liability either in this case, though it was held hat Avnish Bajaj could be held liable but the matter should be pursued by lower courts.
-In relation to the consuming public, in spite of the law not criminalizing consumption of pornography in private specifically, there was an attempt to issue a blanket warning to the public, that anyone found in possession of the clip would be fined and prosecuted - however, that too seemed merely to add to the 'scandalous' explosion of events, rather than being able to control and confine using legal means.
+Which left only the high profile figure of Avnish Bajaj to be prosecuted by the courts and the public, whose claim was that he ran an auction website and had no real control over what people used it for.
+The distributor or the mode of distribution itself i.e., Bazee, could not be fixed upon by the law for criminal liability either in this case,

-&lt;sup>53 Interview with Nishant Shah on 1st August 2010.
-Available online at http://pad.ma
+Interview with Nishant Shah on 1st August 2010.
+Available online at http://pad.ma.